 - Low Season April 1st – 30th June

 Safari to Mara go up or low according to the Season, as the names of the season suggest so is the prices.
 Unfortunately, or fortunately, the great wildebeest migration happens during the peak season.

 How to Cut cost.

 Travelling during the Low Season is ideal, however many tourists will prefer to see the wildebeest migration.
-It is in every traveller to go list.
-So, how do you cut on cost during this crazy period?
+It is on every traveller to go list.
+So, how do you cut costs during this crazy period?

-- You can book a bit early, the end of June.
+- You can book a bit early, at the end of June.
 Where not so many wildebeest will be crossing at this time but you will get a feel of preliminaries.

 - Booking in October; the prices are a bit affordable compared to the first three months of Peak Season and the same magnitude of the migration is the Same.
 You are most likely to get good deals.